 Dr. Leventhal has been actively involved in basic science and translational transplant research for 25 years.
 He is a leader in the field of regulatory T cells, focusing his research on the biology of regulatory T cells and their potential for the control of the immune system after organ transplantation.

-Dr. Leventhal has received 31 Grant Awards for research totaling $5.9 million toward research and preclinical studies, has authored 87 publications in key journals detailing research initiatives in organ transplantation, and is a Co-Founder of TRACT Therapeutics.
+Dr. Leventhal has received 31 research grants totaling $5.9 million, has authored 87 publications in key journals detailing research initiatives in organ transplantation, and is a co-founder of TRACT Therapeutics.